hsolgaard/zha-bindings-manager/README.md

   which you need for manual zha-toolkit calls.
 - **Devices view** — every ZHA device in one table (Name, Type, Manufacturer, Model, Area, Power source, binding count), independent of any binding data.
-  Click a name to jump to the Bindings tab filtered to that device.
+  Click a name to jump to the Bindings tab filtered to that device, or click "Explode" for the per-endpoint breakdown above.
 A **Last scan** column shows each device's status (never scanned / OK / partial / failed), when, its typical response time, and how often it's actually responded — learned from real scan history rather than guessed — and doubles as a one-click rescan button, so retrying one stubborn device doesn't mean re-running the whole network scan.
-Battery-powered devices that just failed or partially responded get a wake-device hint ("press a button on it, then rescan"); mains-powered devices get a different message ("check it's powered on and in range"), since a mains device can't be asleep.
-A small settings panel (⚙, next to "Scan bindings") lets you configure how many extra retries a single-device rescan uses — each retry costs a real ~45 seconds against a device that genuinely doesn't respond, so this is a deliberate trade-off, not a free improvement, and only applies to single-device rescans, never the full network scan.
+Battery-powered devices that just failed or partially responded get a wake-device hint ("press a button on it, then rescan");
+  mains-powered devices get a different message ("check it's powered on and in range"), since a mains device can't be asleep.
+A small settings panel (⚙, next to "Scan bindings") lets you configure how many devices the full network scan reads concurrently (default 10 — higher isn't automatically better, see Known limitations) and how many extra retries a single-device rescan uses — each retry costs a real ~45 seconds against a device that genuinely doesn't respond, so this is a deliberate trade-off, not a free improvement, and only applies to single-device rescans, never the full network scan.
 - **Advanced view** — a raw form over `bind_ieee` / `binds_remove_all` /
   `bind_group` / `unbind_group` / `unbind_coordinator` for cases the automatic
   cluster-matching elsewhere doesn't handle (specific endpoints on